SarvarKh/Role-playing-game_phaser/README.md

 > This is a Hunting video game built with Javascript and the game engine Phaser.

 ## About The Project
+2D Hunting game running only on browsers and built with Phaser 3.
+The player's job is to try to avoid a enemy attacks.
+So the player should keep smashing them as they get in close ranges.
+The main objective of the game is to keep the enemies at a distance and smash any that gets closer to the player.
+If more enemies appear in close range to the player, they overwhelm and defeat you.

+For each enemy you smash, points will be added to your score.
+In the end, you will be added to the leaderboard if you come out among the best.

 <div align="center">
   <img src="screenshots/general.jpg?raw=true" width="100%" height="auto"/>